justeslam/offsec2/notes/outtakes.md

 - Search "confluence 7.13.6 exploit github" format for finding poc's.. blogs are great too if you've exhausted your options.. after that, consider manually modifying exploits
 - If you're stuck, you have some information about a webapp or wordpress and you can't find it with gobuster, try checking out the same of the box/webapp manually as a directory
 - For Wordpress, you can upload malicious plugin or simply edit an existing page (theme editor) and insert a webshell
+- If anything is interesting, take fucking notes!
+- Make it a MUST to check web config file once you get onto the box.
+There may need to be local port forwarding, or certain vhosts or passwords that you weren't aware of.
+- Whenever a reverse shell isn't working as planned, test it on your own and make sure that it works
+- If you can run a command as sudo, and that command brings you into an editor, try to do the "!/bin/bash" thing to escape the man/editor/nano/whatever and go into a root shell
+- If there's a weird executable that you run, and it's connecting somewhere or in their domain, see what's going on in WireShark.. there may be a password that you can find through the raw packets, such as ldap
+- If the end of the ObjectID for a group in AD is above 1000, it is not a default group and is worth paying extra attention to.
+- Take the time to read the exploits you're using, in my current box, it noted that the php is uploaded even if it says it wasn't..
+I don't know how I could've figured this out without reading
+- Check nmap http/s output to see if there is a vhost listed
+- Go through WinPEAS SLOWLYYYYY.. you just fucking missed another check for Windows Credentials stored in Firewox browser
+- Enumerate the local sql database if any signs lead towards it
+- Fully enumerate CMS, checking and clicking on any links about users or anything that would be of value to know more of
+- If nothing's coming up, try using combined-directories with a different dirbuster tool
+- Always collect NTLM hashes, there are times where PTH will work while a password won't
+- When you're using BloodHound, add groups that you're in as owned.
+It'll unlock more avenues.
+Do some manual research as to what nested groups you are in (MemberOf), and go for WriteDacl if given an option.
+Go to group membership node info on BloodHound to do
+- If there's an url input box or something, query both the localhost 127.0.0.1 and yourself.. intercept and test what it does.
+In this base, I found an extra directory that I didn't uncover with fuzzing.
+You could also upload something and trigger it by putting the url as the localhost directed at the reverse file in th e appropriate directory.
+Maybe find what it returns when you put the localhost and then traverse directories from there.
+You could also save the request as a file and fuzz for directories from there with ffuf, or fuzz for ports.
+- Reset the machines after your scan, even scanning nmap twice as it'll miss sometimes
+- Check for software and version numbers in exiftool
+- If you start seeing sqli error stuff, start intercepting requests and seeing if parameters are defined in the response.
+Also, look for sqli on the web for the software version.
+- Make sure your slashes ('/', '\') are right when you're running commands, especially impacket
+- When echo -n "hash" | base64 -d doesn't work, try adding | xxd at the end